shibambhagat/shibambhagat/README.md

 - 🔍 **Aspiring Data Analyst** embarking on a journey to turn raw data into meaningful insights.
 - 📊 Currently building skills in **Power BI**, **SQL**, and **Excel**, with a focus on mastering data visualization and analytics.
 - 🌱 Committed to continuous learning and developing a strong foundation in data analytics techniques.
 - 🤝 Open to collaborations and opportunities that enable me to apply my knowledge and grow through hands-on experience.
+- Experienced Cloud Computing professional with a strong background in Google Cloud Platform (GCP), Compute Engine, Linux, and Load Balancing.
+Completed the "GCP CloudskillBoost" Digital Leader course, demonstrating proficiency in cloud technologies and solutions.
+Adept at designing and implementing scalable cloud infrastructure and optimizing system performance.
+Committed to continuous learning and professional development in the field of cloud computing.

 ## Tools & Technologies
 ![Power BI](https://img.shields.io/badge/Power%20BI-Data%20Visualization-blue)